ams-tech/nixos-raspberrypi-demo/README.md

 This flow uses the Raspberry Pi 5 installer image from `nixos-raspberrypi`, then installs this repo's `rpi5-luks` configuration to `/dev/nvme0n1`.

+As of writing, the rpi5 is the only variant that includes hardware-accelerated cryptography.
+As such, this is the only hardware that can run full disk encryption without a lot of CPU overhead.

 > [!WARNING]
 > The install step destroys `/dev/nvme0n1`.
 The OTP private key step writes
 > one-time-programmable Raspberry Pi fuses; run it only when you are sure you